Riemannian metrics for neural networks I: feedforward networks

 the sum of which over the dataset is to be minimized.
 For instance, interpreting the output layer activities $(a_k)_{k\in\Lout}$ as Gaussian variables with mean $a_k$ and variance $1$ leads to a quadratic loss function $\ell$.

-We will use three possible interpretations of the activities of the output layer as probability distributions.

-\begin{defi}[ (Bernoulli, square-loss, and classification interpretations)] The \emph{Bernoulli interpretation} of the output layer is a Bernoulli distribution as follows: given the activations $(a_k)_{k\in\Lout}$ of the output layer, the final output is a $\{0,1\}^{\Lout}$-valued random variable $Y=(Y_k)_{k\in \Lout}$ of independent Bernoulli variables, where the activations $a_k$ give the probability to have $Y_k=1$, namely $\Pr(Y_k=1)=a_k$.
+\begin{ex}[ (Square-loss, Bernoulli, and two classification interpretations)] The \emph{square-loss interpretation} of the output layer sends the activations $(a_k)_{k\in\Lout}$ of the output layer to a random variable $Y=(Y_k)_{k\in \Lout}$ of independent Gaussian variables, where each $Y_k\sim \mathcal{N}(a_k,1)$ is a Gaussian of mean $a_k$.